St. Patrick's blue: Origins

 Armorial Wijnbergen.
 Showing arms for the kings, including Ireland.

 The first record of blue as representing authority in Ireland appears in the late 13th century French roll of arms, known as the Armorial Wijnbergen.
 Within the document, a shield bearing a gold harp on a Blue field with the inscription Le Roi d'Irlande ("king of Ireland") written underneath is listed The Order of St Patrick was established in 1783 as the senior order of chivalry in the Kingdom of Ireland.
 The colour of its honours needed to differ from those of the Order of the Garter (dark blue) and the Order of the Thistle (green).
 Orange was considered, but the association with orangeism felt to be too sectarian, so the lighter blue was chosen.
 Knights and officers of the order wore a "sky blue" mantle and riband, a hat lined with "blue", and a badge ringed with "blue" enamel.
 The name St Patrick's blue was common but never officially used by the Order.

+The 6th Marquess of Londonderry in the 1880s wearing the sky-blue mantle of the Order of St. Patrick and the darker blue sash of Order of the Garter.

 The exact shade of blue used varied over time.
 A sky blue tinged with green was used by Lord Iveagh in 1895 and confirmed in 1903.